Too Many Husbands (1940 film): Plot

 Vicky Lowndes loses her first husband, Bill Cardew, when he is lost at sea, presumed drowned, and declared legally dead.
 The lonely widow is comforted by Bill's best friend and publishing business partner, Henry Lowndes.
 Six months later, she marries Henry.
 Six months after that, Vicky is disappointed to see that Henry is removing Bill's name from his old office, believing that Henry's name should remain as a memorial to her late husband.

 On the day his name is removed from his office, Bill shows up, after having been stranded on an uninhabited island and then rescued.
 He calls home and speaks with Vicky's father, George, convincing his skeptical father-in-law that he has returned.
 Bill asks George to have Vicky meet him at the airport that evening.
 When George breaks the news to Vicky, she is appalled at having to tell Bill but does so with her father's help.
 Vicky wants Bill to meet Henry at the airport and break the news, but Bill insists on accompanying her while she informs Henry.
 Vicky has a hard time, and Bill must stand by while Henry embraces and kisses Vicky and tries to get Bill to leave.
 When Vicky finally explains, Henry accuses Bill of having faked evidence of his death to avoid the 5-year waiting period for a missing person to be declared dead.
 Although Henry initially declares he will withdraw, Vicky does not want him to do so.

 Faced with a tough choice, Vicky initially says the men must choose among themselves.
 Distrusting each other, two men sleep in a shared bedroom, keeping an eye out to make sure neither tries to enter Vicky's room.
 Both men try to win Vicky over, while her father disapproves of the “scandal” of two husbands under the same roof.
 She confesses to her father that she likes the idea of the two men competing for her.
-Each had become inattentive in marriage, Henry by extensive traveling without her and Bill constantly occupied with business.
+Each had become inattentive in marriage, Bill by extensive traveling without her and Henry constantly occupied with business.